-The difference between these two prices is paid to the generator to subside the development and generation of the electricity.
-The generator would still sell the electricity to energy market as usual but would receive this top-up to guarantee that they receive the agreed strike price.
+The difference between these two prices is paid to the generator to subsidise the development and generation of the electricity.
+The generator would still sell the electricity to the energy market as usual but would receive this top-up to guarantee that they receive the agreed strike price.

-The motivation behind the scheme is to reduce carbon emissions resulting from energy generation and encourage the investment into renewable and low carbon technologies.
+The motivation behind the scheme is to reduce carbon emissions resulting from energy generation and encourage investment in renewable and low-carbon technologies.
 If at any point the sale price of the electricity exceeds the strike price, then the generator will have to pay the difference back.

 The Feed-in-Tariff (FIT) is a government-led incentive scheme to encourage the adoption of small-scale renewable electricity up to 5MW, such as solar PV and wind.
 The gives a guaranteed payment for up to 20 years to the owners of the eligible renewable electricity generating systems for the amount of electricity they produce and for exporting some of the electricity to the grid.